 The comprehensive reviews described above often addresses the different effect areas separately, e.g. carcinogenesis and reproductive health.
 Some toxicological databases are specifically allocated to certain areas of toxicological effects:

-International Agency for Research on Cancer (IARC) evaluates the carcinogenic risk of chemicals to humans, based on all data on carcinogenicity and on specific exposure situations.
-The newer IARC monographs are avalible for download in full.
+Evaluates the carcinogenic risk of chemicals to humans, based on all data on carcinogenicity and on specific exposure situations.
+The IARC monographs may be downloaded.

-The Carcinogenic Potency Project - potency in TD50 for 1500 chemicals based on 6000 long-term animal cancer tests, incl. description of study design and features of experimental protocol.
+Potency in TD50 for 1500 chemicals based on 6000 long-term animal cancer tests, incl. description of study design and features of experimental protocol.

-Chemical Carcinogenesis Research Information System (CCRIS) is expert reviewed and contains more than 8000 chemical records with carcinogenicity, mutagenicity, tumor promotion, and tumor inhibition test results from primary journals, current awareness tools, NCI reports, and other special sources [US National Cancer Intsitute].
+Is expert reviewed and contains more than 8000 chemical records with carcinogenicity, mutagenicity, tumor promotion, and tumor inhibition test results from primary journals, current awareness tools, NCI reports, and other special sources [US National Cancer Institute].

 National Toxicology Program, NTP

-Among DECOS's many criteria documents, among others extensive documents on effects on reproduction and recommendations for classification.
+Provides several criteria documents on effects on reproduction and recommendations for classification.

-EDETOX (Evaluations and Predicitons of Dermal Absorption of Toxic Chemicals)
+EDETOX (Evaluations and Predictions of Dermal Absorption of Toxic Chemicals)

 Use of chemicals